junecastillote/Ms365UsageReport/README.md

 ### Creating an Encrypted Exchange Online Credentials File

 If you're using a username + password to authenticate to Exchange Online, then you'll need to save your encrypted credentials to a file.

+> Note: The Exchange Online credential you'll be using must at least have View-Only Organization Management permission

 1. In PowerShell, enter this command - `Get-Credential | Export-CliXml <PATH\TO\FILE.xml>`.
 2. When prompted, enter the username and password of the Exchange Online credential to use.